stride3d/stride-docs/en/manual/game-studio/use-assets.md

 <span class="label label-doc-level">Beginner</span>

-There are three ways to use assets:
+There are four ways to use assets:

 * reference them in entity components
 * reference them in other assets
 * load them from code as content
+* load them from code as content using `UrlReference`

 ## Reference assets in components